History and Archaeology

 The Past Matters - 15 credits

-This module introduces students to the uses and abuses of history in the public sphere.
+This module introduces you to the uses and abuses of history in the public sphere.

 Entry requirements